clpi/down.nvim/book/src/modules/builtin.md

 Here is the full guide to all the modules, which I intend to keep largely perminantely in this arrangement so far as I can muster, and so far as it provides a good experience for everyone.

-I will also not be changing the names to any of the modules, switching them around willy-nilly, etc., and especially not changing the name of the project, which is `down.lua`, after its most recent overhaul.
+I will also not be changing the names to any of the modules, switching them around willy-nilly, etc., and especially not changing the name of the project, which is `down.nvim`, after its most recent overhaul.

 This is a project in its extremely early days, so perhaps I may be laying this down too soon and without any real consequence, but I believe that the system, naming, etc. has congealed to the point where I can safely believe in the foundations it has laid.